yrimbaud/things-toolkit/README.md

 ## Presentation

-This software written in Python offers an efficient way to create projects with headings, organizing tasks effortlessly by day with just one click.
-This tool simplifies task management, allowing you to focus on productivity without unnecessary complexity.
+Things Toolkit is a Python software designed to enable users to effortlessly generate one daily heading on Things 3 with just one click.

+Things already incorporates a feature that displays upcoming tasks on a calendar.
+However, if a task isn't completed on the specified date, the calendar doesn't facilitate reassigning it to a later date.

+With Things Toolkit, organizing tasks takes on a different approach: by creating a heading for each day, users can easily assign tasks to specific dates.
+If a task remains incomplete, it can be readily reassigned to a later date.

 ## Screenshots